 divshot rename [new app name]

 Rename your app.
-This changes the subomdain on Divshot.io and updates your configuration file.
+This changes the subomdain on Divshot and updates your configuration file.
 It is permanent once complete.

 divshot rollback [environment]

 Rollback the given environment to a previous release.
 This is useful when buggy code has been deployed.
-Divshot.io automatically detects what your previously release was and rollsback to that release.
+Divshot automatically detects and rolls back to your previous release.
 See environments for a list of available environments.

 Server command options:

 -p, --port [port]- specify the port for the server to run.
 Defaults to 3474

 -h, --host [hostname]- specify a custom hostname for your app to run at.
 Defaults to localhost